Contents

 Uncertainty

-The uncertainty in the overall estimate of the net CO2e removal as a result of the project must be accounted for.
-The total net CO2e removed, (), for a specific batch () must be conservatively determined based on the requirements outlined in Section 2.5.7 of the Isometric Standard.
+The uncertainty in the overall estimate of the net CO2e removal as a result of The Project must be accounted for.
+The total net CO2e removed, (), for a specific batch () must be conservatively determined based on the requirements outlined in the relevant section of the Isometric Standard.

 Reporting of uncertainty